Solving social issues with digitally converging multidisciplinary knowledge

 Interdisciplinary research focusing on people and society

-The ACT Labs is built on Fujitsu’s many years’ of natural science expertise in areas such as computer science, and the promotion of an exciting new interdisciplinary integration that focuses on people and society.
+The CT Lab is built on Fujitsu’s many years’ of natural science expertise in areas such as computer science, and the promotion of an exciting new interdisciplinary integration that focuses on people and society.

 Our approach is based on four key themes.
 The first is "human sensing" that focuses on the concept of understanding humans and forecasting their behavior, attempting to understand the relationship between humans, objects, and the environment from the way they behave.
 One of the representative technologies is our "Behavioral analysis technology called Actlyzer".
 It is an AI technology that recognizes various human behavior from images, and has achieved world-class performance recognition.
 We are currently improving this performance still further by converging our human sensing technology and the knowledge of behavioral science.
 Moreover, we believe it will be possible for example to forecast and prevent a crime in advance, rather than surveillance camera footage reviews after the crime has occurred.
 It can, for example, be applied to control anti-social behavior such as wandering and stalking.